AlexDev404/eZ8-arduino/README.md

 ## FTDI UART Connection

 > [!TIP]
-> After all wiring, connect the FTDI adapter as follows:
+> After all wiring, connect the FTDI adapter to the chip as follows:
 > **RX → TX, TX → RX, CTS → CTS**

 ---